|Dates||August 27 - December 17, 2014|

 Q: What do I need to apply?

-Online application and application fee (https://chnm.gmu.edu/globaled/application.php).
+Online application and registration and processing fee (https://chnm.gmu.edu/globaled/application.php).

-Submit all supplemental materials: 1 Passport-size photo, Electronic Resume, Electronic Cover Letter, 2 letters of recommendation (academic or professional), Official Transcripts from home university (unofficial okay for GMU students), copy of front and back of health insurance card, copy of passport, VA tuition form (for non-GMU students only).
+Submit all supplemental materials: 1 Passport-size photo, Electronic Resume, Electronic Cover Letter, 2 letters of recommendation (academic or professional), Official Transcripts from home university (unofficial okay for GMU students), copy of front and back of health insurance card, copy of passport, VA tuition form (for Non-Mason students only).

 Materials can be sent to the CGE office or emailed to firstname.lastname@example.org